Chantel Jeffries Goes Au Naturel In New Instagram Snap

 The picture became an instant hit among Chantel’s fans, garnering more than 376,000 likes and over 1,500 comments where fans and followers drooled over the sheer display of skin and expressed their admiration for the hottie in explicit terms.

-Apart from her regular fans and followers, the snap was also liked by some of Chantel’s fellow models, including Cindy Kimberly, Janice Joostema, Natalia Garibotto, Mathilde Tantot and Silvia Caruso.
+Apart from her regular fans and followers, the snap was also liked by some of Chantel’s fellow models, including Cindy Kimberly, Janice Joostema, Natalia Garibotto, Mathilde Tantot, and Silvia Caruso.

 “The photographer is lucky af,” one of her fans commented on the picture.